San Francisco Columbarium & Funeral Home: Design

 The Columbarium combines baroque and neoclassical features.
 Cahill was probably inspired by the Columbian Exposition of 1893 in Chicago.
 The diameter, from the entrance to the stained glass window opposite, is 64 ft.
 The width of the rotunda within the Inner circle is 29 ft and the rotunda reaches a height of about 45 ft.

 The eight rooms on the ground floor bear the names of the mythological winds.
 Six of the ground floor rooms feature beautiful stained glass windows.
 The window in the Aquilo room depicting three angels in flight, is attributed equally to Louis Comfort Tiffany or John LaFarge.
 The first floor rooms are named after constellations.
 The second and third floors are simpler in design.
 On the grounds there is a fountain sculpture of Coit Tower.
-Many of the internets have creative dedications and feature personal items.
+Many of the interments have creative dedications and feature personal items.

 The first floor contains approximately 2,400 niches, the second floor 2,500, and the third and fourth floors approximately 1,800 each, with an overall total of more than 8,500.